JakeRoberts/readme-generator/Develop/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
   ## Test
-  This way
+  npm test
   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at r.jacobs@gmail.com.
+  If you have any questions about the repo, open an issue or contact me directly at nottelling@gmail.com.
 You can find more of my work at https://github.com/JakeRoberts